StaticSpark/use-local-storage-sync/README.md

 > It is important to note that if you might to be persisting several variations a name, to make sure the name is unique.

-Examples of this might include:
+Example:

     const [buttonClickCount, setButtonClickCount] = useLocalStorageSync("buttonClickCount")

-    const [purchaseNowButtonClickCount, setPurchaseNowButtonClickCount] = useLocalStorageSync("purchaseNowButtonClickedCount")

-    const [sellButtonClickCount, setSellButtonClickCount] = useLocalStorageSync("sellButtonClickCount")

 2. Default Initial Value

-The initial value takes precedence if no existing values have been stored so far.
+The initial value takes precedence if no existing values have been stored locally.

-In the case a value has been stored, the default value will be overridden by stored state.
+Example:

     const [buttonClickCount, setButtonClickCount] = useLocalStorageSync("buttonClickCount", 0)

-    const [purchaseNowButtonClickCount, setPurchaseNowButtonClickCount] = useLocalStorageSync("purchaseNowButtonClickedCount", 0)

-    const [sellButtonClickCount, setSellButtonClickCount] = useLocalStorageSync("sellButtonClickCount", 0)

 3. (Optional) getItem function

-Method called when retrieving a stored or synced value, before setting value to be used in state.
+Method called when retrieving a stored value, before setting value to be used in state.

-    value => JSON.parse(value)

-These two examples are the same:

-    const [buttonClickCount, setButtonClickCount] = useLocalStorageSync("buttonClickCount", 0)
+> The hook will json.parse() the stored value, by default

+Example:

     const [buttonClickCount, setButtonClickCount] = useLocalStorageSync("buttonClickCount", 0, value => JSON.parse(value))

-This is the default value

 4. (Optional) setItem function

-Method called when setting a stored or synced value, before setting value.
+Method called when setting a stored or synced value before setting the value.
-We need to save a string to localStorage.

-    value => JSON.stringify(value)

-If you are already passing a string type.
-Skip this method, or pass explicitly not to use JSON.stringify or items may be quoted twice.

-    value => value

-These two examples are the same:

-    const [buttonClickCount, setButtonClickCount] = useLocalStorageSync("buttonClickCount", 0, null, null)
+> The hook will json.stringify() the stored value, by default

+Example:

     const [buttonClickCount, setButtonClickCount] = useLocalStorageSync("buttonClickCount", 0, value => JSON.parse(value), value => JSON.stringify(value))

-### Avoid errors
+## Avoid errors

-Over using the useLocalStorageSync hook can cause potential performance issues.
+- Overusing the hook with the same key can cause performance issues.

-Do not use useLocalStorageSync with the same key.
+- Do not use with the same key in re-used components.

-For example, if you have a post component that is re-used.

-Do not use this hook to store the number of likes, or reactions, etc.

-If you do, make sure each instance is using an identifiable unique key.
+  - unless you intentionally want to reference and update the same value

 ## Common Usecases

-Storing a website setting, that is use to render a site at load.

-- isMenuOpen
-- numOfImagesToShow

-Storing a value that might be persisted for a redux store to initialize on next load.

-- todo list
-- count
-- userID
+- Storing website settings.

-It is important to note if the window storage object update, all instances of the hook will look at the storage object.
-Then it will check for updates using the key.
-Overuse could cause a site to run slower.
+- Initializing Redux store on load.
+- Persisting data for offline scenarios.
+- Updating state across tabs and windows, in same browser

 ## Anti-patterns:

-It is not a good idea to use this to store data in re-used component, or a large list of components.

-IE: Do NOT use for data within a feed, because each storage update will make a function call to all callers and this data does not need to be persisted.
-Also be careful if you use the same key name instead of a unique id this will be persisted across globally.
+- Avoid using in a compononent that is re-used often, and key points to the same value.

-IE: Do not use to store data that does not need to be persisted.
+- Do not persist data that doesn't need to be stored long-term.

-You will want to clean up all this data, if generating unique keys.

-This will create unnecessary memory issues persisting data eternally, for a post that you were scrolling past once.

-If however you have a favorite list of homes, you could use this and store the data long term in a database and sync the data, but keep a persisted copy locally.
-When working with service workers or offline and miltiple tabs these becomes extremely useful.

 ## Return values